altibiz/perch/docs/flake.md

   [`flake-utils`](https://github.com/numtide/flake-utils) documentation on what this does.
 - `<current-system>`:
-  - For anything other than `nixosConfigurations` this is the current system from `<default-systems...>`
+  - For anything other than `nixosConfigurations` and `deploy.nodes` this is the current system from `<default-systems...>`
-  - For `nixosConfigurations` this is the current system from the top level module `systems` attribute.
+  - For `nixosConfigurations` and `deploy.nodes` this is the current system from the top level module `systems` attribute.
 The top level module (in the example above `dir/configurations/configuration1.nix` and `dir/configurations/configuration1.nix`) can additionally have a top-level attribute called `systems` denoting for which systems the `nixosConfiguration` will be built.
 For function modules this attribute is